Supervision and Regulation

 |Small (assets of $1 billion or less)|

-Several complex policy issues continue to be addressed by the Board, including those related to consolidated capital requirements for insurance SLHCs, issues pertaining to intermediate holding companies for commercial SLHCs, and the adoption of formal rating systems.
-A request for public comment on the adoption of the formal rating system for certain SLHCs was issued on December 9, 2016.
+Several complex policy issues continue to be addressed by the Board, including those related to consolidated capital requirements for insurance SLHCs, issues pertaining to intermediate holding companies for commercial SLHCs, and the adoption of formal rating systems.8 A request for public comment on the adoption of the formal rating system for certain SLHCs closed on February 13, 2017.
 The proposal would not apply the formal rating system to SLHCs engaged in significant insurance or commercial activities.

 Savings and loan holding companies primarily engaged in insurance underwriting activities.
-The Federal Reserve supervises twelve non-SIFI insurance SLHCs (ISLHCs), with $1.015 trillion in estimated total combined assets, and $118 billion in thrift assets.
-Of the twelve, four firms have total assets greater than $50 billion, four firms have total assets between $10 billion and $50 billion, and four firms have total assets less than $10 billion.
+The Federal Reserve supervises 11 insurance SLHCs (ISLHCs), with $1.04 trillion in estimated total combined assets, and $151 billion in thrift assets.
+Of the eleven, four firms have total assets greater than $50 billion, three firms have total assets between $10 billion and $50 billion, and four firms have total assets less than $10 billion.
 With the exception of one ISLHC, which owns a thrift subsidiary that comprises more than half of the firm's total assets, thrift subsidiary assets for most ISLHCs represent less than 25 percent of total assets.
-Since ISLHCs were transferred to the Federal Reserve from the former OTS in 2011, seventeen have deregistered as SLHCs.

 As the consolidated supervisor of ISLHCs, the Federal Reserve evaluates the organization's risk-management practices, the financial condition of the overall organization, and the impact of the nonbank activities on the depository institution.
 The Federal Reserve focuses supervisory attention on legal entities and activities that are not directly supervised or regulated by state insurance regulators, including intercompany transactions between the depository institution and its affiliates.
 The Federal Reserve relies to the fullest extent possible on the work of state insurance regulators as part of the overall supervisory assessment of ISLHCs.
 The Federal Reserve has been active in engaging with the state departments of insurance and the National Association of Insurance Commissioners (NAIC) on general insurance supervision matters.